 Continuity: protecting operations during illness or death

-Entity structures and shareholder agreements to reduce disputes
+Company articles and shareholder agreements to reduce disputes

-When assets sit in several countries, simple choices at home can trigger complex foreign taxes and local rules.
+When assets sit in several countries, simple choices at home can trigger complex foreign taxes and local succession rules.
 We explain the main issues you must check before making moves that could raise extra tax or legal hurdles.

 Residency and domicile: why they can transform your tax position